samanta2299/lab-terraform-GCP/README.md

 4. To apply changes to the system disconnect from your Windows account or restart the system

-5. Verify that Terraform has been correctly installed:
+5. Verify that Terraform has been correctly installed, by running the following command from PowerShell:
    ```bash
    terraform -v
    ```
    The output should look like:
    Terraform v1.11.0
    on windows_amd64

 #### **MacOS**